ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ![hyperlink-added.png]( https://replit-docs-images.bardia.repl.co/images/tutorials/nineties-website/hyperlink-added.png)

-## Images
+## Adding images

-You can't have a 90s inspired website without the animated GIF of the dancing baby!
+You can't have a 90s-inspired website without the animated GIF of the dancing baby!

 Create a new folder in the "Files" section in your repl, and name it "img".
 Download the images from [here](/tutorial-files/nineties-website/assets.zip) and upload them to the "img" folder.